Nesvilab/MSFragger/README.md

 # MSFragger

 MSFragger is an ultrafast database search tool for peptide identification in mass spectrometry-based proteomics.
 It has demonstrated excellent performance across a wide range of datasets and applications.
-The speed of MSFragger makes it particularly suitable for the analysis of large datasets (including timsTOF data), for enzyme unconstrained searches, and for ‘open’ database searches (with the precursor mass tolerance set to hundreds of Daltons) for identification of modified peptides.
+The speed of MSFragger makes it particularly suitable for the analysis of large datasets (including TIMS-TOF data), for enzyme unconstrained searches, and for ‘open’ database searches (with the precursor mass tolerance set to hundreds of Daltons) for identification of modified peptides.

 MSFragger is implemented in the cross-platform Java programming language, and can be used three different ways: